AnishKajan/VaultGuardian-AI/README.md

 ## 🔧 Configuration

-### AWS S3 Setup
+### Azure Blob Storage Setup
-1. Create S3 bucket named `vaultguardian-ai`
+1. Create a Storage Account named `vaultguardian` in the Azure Portal
-2. Enable server-side encryption
-3. Create IAM user with S3 access
-4. Add bucket policy for secure access
+2. Inside the storage account, create a private Blob Container named `vaultguardian-ai`
+3. Navigate to the "Access keys" section and copy the `Account Name` and `Key1` for authentication
+4. (Optional) Set up a Lifecycle Management rule to automatically delete blobs older than 5 days
+5. (Recommended) Configure a Budget in Azure Cost Management to control spending

 ### Hugging Face Setup
 1. Create account at [Hugging Face](https://huggingface.co)